 Promoting the Role of Interreligious Dialogue

 The Centre for Interreligious Dialogue (CIRD) aims to develop and contribute to the study and practice of interreligious dialogue in Ireland, as well as making a contribution to the global fields of interreligious dialogue and interreligious studies.
-The Centre fulfils these goals by organising public lectures, study days, workshops, seminars and dialogue groups in these important areas, while also fostering world class research that brings added value to the university and the community.
+The Centre fulfils these goals by organising public lectures, study days, workshops, seminars and dialogue groups, while also fostering world class research that brings added value to the university and the community.
 Such close collaboration between academic research and practice is essential for the life of any academic or civic community.
 It allows for a process of much needed partnership between academic staff and the greater public, testing and applying research and publication with on-the-ground realities.
 CIRD is committed to promoting and contributing to the role of interfaith dialogue in contemporary society and in the public sector, especially within schools, the media, government, and local and transnational corporations.
 Current research also aims to attract collaborative research projects, doctoral students and post-doctoral scholars, and to co-produce research with other scholars, especially, though not limited to, the Abrahamic faiths, the religious-secular dialogue, and the role of religion as a peacebuilder amidst conflicts.

 Encouraging Interreligious Learning and Cooperation